-1. A single step size increment/decrement for VREF(CA) Setting Value.

-2. Two or more step size increment/decrement for VREF(CA) Setting Value.

-3. VREF(CA) Range is changed.
+- 1. A single step size increment/decrement for VREF(CA) Setting Value. - 2.
+Two or more step size increment/decrement for VREF(CA) Setting Value. - 3.
+VREF(CA) Range is changed.
 In tis case changing VREF(CA) Setting doesn't affect tFC value.

 The LPDDR4-SDRAM defaults to FSP-OP[0] at power-up.
-Both Set-Points default to settings needed to operate in un-terminated, lowfrequency environments.
-To enable the LPDDR4-SDRAM to operate at higher frequencies, Command Bus Training mode should be utilized to train the alternate Frequency Set-Point (Figure "Training Two Frequency Set Points").
+Both Set-Points default to settings needed to operate in unterminated, low-frequency environments.
+To enable the LPDDR4-SDRAM to operate at higher frequencies, Command Bus Training mode should be utilized to train the alternate Frequency Set-Point (Figure below).
 See the section Command Bus Training for more details on this training mode.